Yao Yizhong: Liang Du's Rebellion

-In 349, Shi Hu had chosen Shi Shi as his new heir and declared himself Heavenly Prince, but a crisis struck Zhao when Shi Hu was granting out amnesty.
-He had left out the guards of one of his sons, Shi Xuan (石宣), who were exiled to Liaodong after Xuan was executed for attempting to assassinate his father.
-The guards rallied under their captain Liang Du (梁犢) and marched south to capture Luoyang, defeating many generals in their way.
-The rebels' victories shocked Shi Hu so much that he was driven to illness.
+In 349, Shi Hu had chosen Shi Shi as his new heir and declared himself Heavenly King, but a crisis struck Zhao when Shi Hu was granting out amnesty.
+He had left out the guards of one of his sons, Shi Xuan (石宣), who were exiled to Liang province after Xuan was executed for killing his younger brother, Shi Tao (石韜) and attempting to assassinate his father.
+The guards rallied under their captain Liang Du (梁犢) and marched east to capture Luoyang, defeating many Zhao generals along the way.
+The rebels were joined by the people of Guanzhong, and their victories shocked Shi Hu so much that he was driven to illness.

-As the rebels approached Luoyang, Shi Hu ordered his son, Shi Bin to quell the rebellion together with Yizhong and Pu Hong.
+As the rebels approached Luoyang, Shi Hu ordered his son, Shi Bin (石斌) to quell the rebellion together with Yizhong and Pu Hong.
 Before leaving to face them, Yizhong visited the capital to personally meet with Shi Hu.
-As Hu was sick, he refused to come out and instead had Yizhong treated with food at the royal table.
-Yizhong was furious by this and demanded Shi Hu to meet him at once.
-After Shi Hu finally came out to see him, Yizhong scolded Shi Hu for worrying too much about Shi Xuan's death and the rebels.
-Yizhong then promised Shi Hu that he would put an end to rebellion swiftly.
+As Shi Hu was sick, he refused to come out and instead had Yizhong treated with food at the royal table.
+Yizhong was furious and demanded Shi Hu to meet him at once.
+After Shi Hu finally came out to see him, Yizhong said to him:

 Shi Hu immediately made Yizhong Commissioner Bearing Credentials, Palace Attendant, and General Who Conquers The West.
 He also gifted Yizhong an armoured horse without formality or ceremony as Yizhong disliked them.
 Before embarking, he said to Shi Hu, "Observe, do you think this Old Qiang will smash these rebels?"
 He wore his armour and mounted his new steed before leaving without any further say.
-Yizhong joined the Grand Commander Shi Bin (石斌) at Xingyang, where he took Liang Du's head and destroyed the remaining rebel forces.
-With the rebellion crushed, Shi Hu awarded Yizhong with the title Duke of Xiping commandary.
+Yizhong joined the Grand Commander Shi Bin at Xingyang, where he took Liang Du's head and destroyed the remaining rebel forces.
+With the rebellion crushed, Shi Hu awarded Yizhong with the title Duke of Xiping Commandery.